Autism Spectrum Disorder (ASD)

 How We Treat Autism Spectrum Disorder

 Medication can help reduce mood-related symptoms as well as hyperactivity and attention problems.
-Behavioral, psychological and educational therapy can help patients with ASD learn how to manage their negative behaviors and build new social and learning skills.
-Learning language and communication skills can help the individual living with ASD to connect with their peers, form friendships and effectively navigate social situations in a more productive way.
-Diet modifications can lead to life-changing results in reducing environmental toxins to the brain, improving mental cognition.
-Perhaps our most important treatment option for ASD is MeRT (Magnetic e-Resonance Therapy), a non-invasive therapy studied to improve cognition, communication, and behavior.
-MeRT is guided by EEGs (electrocenphalograms), which give us a non-invasive look at the brain waves.
-MeRT is then able to influence and restore brain wave patterns that are commonly deficient in the ASD population.
-This is a crucial reset for the inflamed and exhausted brain, and can help both ASD patients and their families to find relief.
-Both of these treatments have been proven to be beneficial according to several studies and results.
-If you are interested in knowing what to expect during therapy, please click here to know more.
+Behavioral, psychological and educational therapy can help patients with ASD learn how to manage negative behaviors and build new social and learning skills.
+Learning language and communication skills can help an individual living with ASD connect with their peers, form friendships, and navigate social situations more effectively.
+Diet modifications can lead to life-changing results by reducing environmental toxins to the brain and improving cognitive function.

 This treatment plan can be a tipping point.
-Once there is this harmony of services, we get a better idea where to focus most.
-Combined with therapy and skills training, families feel more empowered to engage the gifts, skills, and strengths of their loved one living with Autism.
-Once the brain communication is synchronized internally, emotional regulation and quality of life improve.
+Once there is harmony among services, we get a clearer idea where to focus most.
+Combined with therapy and skills training, families feel more empowered to engage the gifts, skills, and strengths of their loved one living with autism.
+When brain communication improves internally, emotional regulation and quality of life can improve as well.
 Every day can feel like a warzone or it can feel like a symphony.
-The difference is who you pick to join your team.
-Your family needs the best advocates available to appreciate your family story with the burdens and potential that comes with it.
-Our patients are very much alive as they engage Solstice Pacific for whole person, whole family care.
-Facing previously felt discouragement or limitations is contagious.
-Many times one family's success leads to another family finding relief, steady progress, and peace.
+The difference is who you choose to join your team.
+Your family deserves advocates who understand your story, your burdens, and your potential.
+Our patients are very much alive as they engage Solstice Pacific for whole-person, whole-family care.
+Progress and hope are contagious, and one family’s success often guides the way for another to find relief, steadiness, and peace.

 What Ongoing Care Looks Like for Autism Spectrum Disorder